-Thien Mu Pagoda - This seven-storey octagonal tower, built on a hillock overlooking the Perfume River, is Hue's oldest and most beautiful pagoda.
-Wander the grounds, where bonsai, ponds and the smell of incense create a peaceful backdrop.
+Thien Mu Pagoda - This seven-storey octagonal tower is built on a hillock overlooking the Perfume River.
+Dating back to 1601, it is Hue's oldest and most beautiful pagoda and considered the unofficial symbol of the city.
+Wander the grounds where bonsai, ponds and the smell of incense set a peaceful backdrop.